 Richard Callahan, a native of Bedford, and his wife of 30 years Winnie Callahan have co-owned and operated Callahan’s Karate since 1994.

 Mr. Callahan is a Seventh Degree Black Belt in American Kenpo.
-He studies under Eighth Degree Kenpo Master Eliud Sanchez of Vernon, CT.
+He studies under Ninth Degree Kenpo Master Eliud Sanchez of Vernon, CT.

 With over 25 years of teaching experience, Mr. Callahan has literally helped thousands of students achieve success in martial arts, as well as help them make positive lifestyle changes through their training.
 Mr. Callahan is actively involved in teaching on a daily basis, six days a week, working with students of all ages and abilities.